Should I Keep Kosher?

 Exploring the Spiritual Significance of the Laws of Kashrut and Their Fulfillment in Christ

 Much has been written about why the Lord gave Israel laws separating the clean from unclean, the holy from the unholy, generally categorized in Judaism as the “laws of Kashrut.”
-Interesting, the Lord’s categorization predates the Mosaic Law, as it is written, “You [Noah] shall take with you seven each of every clean animal, a male and his female; two each of animals that are unclean, a male and his female” (Genesis 7:2, NKJV).[i]
+Interestingly, the Lord’s categorization predates the Mosaic Law, as it is written, “You [Noah] shall take with you seven each of every clean animal, a male and his female; two each of animals that are unclean, a male and his female” (Genesis 7:2, NKJV).[i]

 Some attribute the laws of Kashrut to health and dietary benefits.
-Indeed, God loves me and, therefore, He cares about what I eat?
+Indeed, God loves me, and therefore, He cares about what I eat.
 However, that would be like comparing the religious ceremony of hand washing before a meal to our everyday sanitization practice.
 I think there is a more profound spiritual significance hidden in the Law.

+In practicality, Kashrut laws have little to do with health.
+They were derived from the Laws governing the Temple.
+That is why koshering a metal pot requires it to be scoured with fire and rinsed with water, not placed in a dishwasher.
+And per the Law, ceramic and porcelain (earthen) cookware must be shattered.[ii]
 Under Jewish Law, called Chalakah,[iii] Gentiles are prohibited from touching an open bottle of wine.
 In doing so, they render the whole bottle non-kosher and unclean.
 Gentiles are also forbidden from exclusively preparing bread or other bread-related products.
 Unlike wine, they can participate in the preparation but cannot own the bakery lest they render the products unclean.

 So, why these prohibitions?
-Because wine and bread were both used in the Temple, particularly the Temple sacrifices.
+Because wine and bread were used in the Temple, particularly in the Temple sacrifices.
 And I chose these two elements for a specific reason.
 Yeshua also used both when He officiated the New Covenant with His disciples.
 And both are universally accepted by the church, which includes the Gentiles, as communion elements.

+Under the Mosaic Covenant, the Lord detailed the laws of separation or sanctification.
+For example, any animal flesh that touches something unclean shall not be eaten but burned with fire.[iv]
+Anything dead is unclean, and anything that touches it is also rendered unclean.[v]
+And those with Leprosy or other discharges, including women during their menstrual cycles, are likewise unclean.[vi]
 To be made clean or become sanctified required immersion in a Mikvah (a sanctification pool).
 Or it required the priest in the Temple to make a sin offering, as it is written, “Then the priest shall offer the sin offering, and make atonement for him who is to be cleansed from his uncleanness.
 Afterward he shall kill the burnt offering” (Leviticus 14:19).

 The five books of Moses, called the Chumash (five), also called the Torah, meaning “instruction,” were given to Israel for a purpose.
 We read, “It shall be a statute forever throughout your generations, that you may distinguish between holy and unholy, and between unclean and clean, and that you may teach the children of Israel all the statutes which the Lord has spoken to them by the hand of Moses” (Leviticus 10:9-11).

+Israel was not just required to learn about the clean and the unclean.
+They were instructed to practice its separation as well.
+Therefore, under strict rabbinic law, the Jewish people were not only prohibited from intermarrying with their surrounding Gentile nations but they were also required to remain separate from them.
+Edicts for Gentile impurity, as it is called, were issued shortly before the first Jewish war against Rome.[vii]
 The reason for these edicts is debated.
-However, what remains clear is that the Apostle Peter was aware of them when he received his infamous vision from the Lord.
+However, it remains clear that the Apostle Peter was aware of them when he received his infamous vision from the Lord.
 It is written, “You know how unlawful it is for a Jewish man to keep company with or go to one of another nation.
 But God has shown me that I should not call any man common or unclean” (Acts 10:28).

-This is a complex area to navigate.
-Christ is the fulfillment of every Law, and in fact, He is the embodiment of God’s Law, which is both eternal and ultimately binding on all humanity.
+It is a complex area to navigate.
+Christ is the fulfillment of every Law; in fact, He is the embodiment of God’s Law, which is both eternal and ultimately binding on all humanity.
 For example, regarding the Sabbath, God gave His instruction to Israel.
 Even though Christ is our eternal Sabbath, we know that observance of the Sabbath is an everlasting ordinance, for it is written, “It is a sabbath of solemn rest for you, and you shall afflict your souls.
 It is a statute forever” (Leviticus 16:31).

-However, should we as Jews continue to practice and observe the laws of Kashrut?
+However, should we, as Jews, continue to practice and observe the laws of Kashrut?
 Well, I think that depends.
 Paul said, “He Himself is our peace, who has made both one, and has broken down the middle wall of separation, having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God in one body through the cross…” (Ephesians 2:14-16).

 Paul has articulated that God’s law of commandments contained in ordinances given to Israel created a separation, meaning sanctification from her surrounding Gentile nations.
-Now the Gentiles have been made clean through the blood of Christ, as it is written, “Even us whom He called, not of the Jews only, but also of the Gentiles” (Romans 9:24).
+Now, the Gentiles have been made clean through the blood of Christ, as it is written, “Even us whom He called, not of the Jews only, but also of the Gentiles” (Romans 9:24).

 And Peter spoke to the household of Cornelius, saying: “In truth I perceive that God shows no partiality.
 But in every nation whoever fears Him and works righteousness is accepted by Him… [And] While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also.
 For they heard them speak with tongues and magnify God” (Acts 10:34-35, 44-46).